 Don’t be afraid to ask for help.
-CancerCare provides free case management, counseling, education and practical help for families coping with cancer.
+CancerCare provides free resource navigation, counseling, education and practical help for families coping with cancer.
 All our services are free of charge.

 Learning that someone in the family has cancer is an emotional experience for children.
 They might feel afraid, confused, guilty or angry.
 In fact, they are likely to feel different things at different times.